| Two more early unpublished

 short stories (including a gentle revenge on critics, an eccentric maid,

-and talks on books and writing.
+talks on books and writing.
 Illustrated with family photographs.

 into this beloved author.